informatics-lab/azure-pangeo/README.md

 AZ_USERNAME
 ```

 The service principal can be created like so.
-This will show the necessary values of the env vars above:
+This will show the necessary values of the env vars above (note - username is the appId):

 ```shell
 az ad sp create-for-rbac --name http://pangeo-travis-deploy